2015 Awards of Excellence Winners

 Master Gardener volunteers whose efforts beautify and enhance their community.
 In a small, unkempt public plaza at St. Augustine Beach, St. Johns county Master Gardener volunteers designed and installed a Seaside Wildlife Garden with recycled materials and plants.
 View application portfolio (PDF)

 This award is based on excellence in communications including news articles, feature stories, or columns.
 Marion County's Facebook page (https://www.facebook.com/MarionCountyMasterGardeners/) helps the program expand, reaching residents who rely heavily on social media as a source of information, as well as a younger demographic.
 Using the analytics Facebook provides, they can show the impact of their efforts.
 View application portfolio (PDF)

 Demonstration/Educational Garden: Manatee County

 Award-winning gardens have educational components and effectively reach their intended audiences.
-The Manatee County Master Gardeners' Educational Gardens and Greenhouse was the fruition of years of plant sales and other fundraising activity.
+The Manatee County Master Gardener volunteers' Educational Gardens and Greenhouse was the fruition of years of plant sales and other fundraising activity.
 The gardens include: a state-of-the art greenhouse, vegetable garden, butterfly garden, children's garden, sensory garden, goldfish pond, fruit tree orchard, life-size sundial, and wetlands garden, as well as a kids' maze and teaching area.View application portfolio (PDF)